Course Catalog

 CW 1016

-Overview of the Oklahoma Successful Adulthood Program
+Overview of the Oklahoma Successful Adulthood Program (OKSA)

 This training will provide specialists with the philosophy and best practice techniques for specialists who work with older adolescents in out-of-home placement.